Mzbeth02/TMDB_Movies_Analysis/README.md

 1. Which production year generated the highest revenue?
 2. What month of the year has the highest production?
 3. What is the total revenue generated?
-4. What are the top 5 genres most watch?
+4. What are the top 5 genres most watched?

 ### Results

+The followings were observed from the analysis:

-The analysis revealed that across all the production years, the month of June is the month with the highest movie production and revenue.
+1. The analysis revealed that across all the production years, the month of June is the month with the highest movie production and revenue.
+2. The number of movies released or produced is not directly proportional to the income generated.
+3. The most watched movie genre is [Action, Crime, Thriller].

 :--------------------------------------------:|:------------------------------------------:
 ![](https://rb.gy/ic6b2)                      |  ![](https://rb.gy/kybic)